 Its invention was credited to the food writer Constance Spry and the chef Rosemary Hume, of the Cordon Bleu cookery school in London, who prepared it for the queen’s coronation banquet.
 It is said that it may have been inspired by jubilee chicken, a dish prepared for the silver jubilee of George V in 1935.

-There was another jubilee chicken for Elizabeth II’s golden jubilee in 2002 – this time baked chicken cut into pieces and dressed with a mix of creme fraiche, mayonnaise, lime and ginger and served with pasta salad, lime quarters and chopped flat leaf parsley.
-It was created by chefs at Buckingham Palace and supplied to partygoers in a Waitrose-branded plastic tub.
+There was another jubilee chicken for Elizabeth II’s golden jubilee in 2002—this time baked chicken cut into pieces and dressed with a mix of crème fraîche, mayonnaise, lime and ginger, then served with pasta salad, lime quarters and chopped flat-leaf parsley.
+While that dish captured the spirit of the times, today’s coronation merchandise and quiche take on the role of commemorative symbols, blending culinary tradition with collectible charm for a new generation of royal celebrations.

 Her platinum jubilee was celebrated with a pudding dish, created through a nationwide competition with a winning recipe of lemon swiss roll and Amaretti trifle.

-The coronation Big Lunch aims to bring neighbours and communities together to celebrate.
+The coronation merchandise and quiche Big Lunch aims to bring neighbours and communities together to celebrate.
 Camilla has been patron of the initiative since 2013 and has attended Big Lunches all across the UK and the world, including in Ghana and Barbados.

 The recipe says the dish serves six.
 It also includes double cream.